Why Do Cats Scratch Furniture and How To Stop It

 Blunt nails do less damage than sharp claws.
 For this reason, it makes sense to trim your cats nails to help reduce damage to furniture.

 Another option is you may opt for is soft paws.
 This is a plastic covering that stops the claws from damaging furniture.
-They also protect you from scratch wounds when playing with your cat.

 They need replacing every few weeks as they fall off, and you need time to apply them (which may be hard with a difficult cat).
-Still they are a great option to try in a pinch.

 Should I Declaw My Cat To Stop Them Scratching?

-No, this causes your cat pain and trauma.
+This causes your cat pain and trauma.
 It’s an extreme measure that isn’t necessary if you improve your cats environment.

 Researchers call this environmental enrichment.
 This is a process of making your house as ‘cat friendly’ as possible to simulate the wild environment.